Dispersive nodal fermions along grain boundaries in Floquet topological crystals

-With the recent progress in engineering Floquet topological phases in quantum crystals~\cite{FlqExpQM}, cold atomic lattices~\cite{FlqExpCA:1, FlqExpCA:2} and dynamic metamaterials~\cite{FlqExpMM:1, FlqExpMM:2, FlqExpMM:3, FlqExpMM:4, FlqExpMM:5, FlqExpMM:6} our proposal should be within the reach of currently achievable experimental setups, where dislocation lattice defects~\cite{hamasi:dislocation, nayak:dislocation} as well as grain boundaries~\cite{grainboundaryExp:1} have already been demonstrated as tools to detect topological phases of matter in terms of robust modes bound to them.
+With the recent progress in engineering Floquet topological phases in driven quantum crystals~\cite{FlqExpQM}, cold atomic lattices~\cite{FlqExpCA:1, FlqExpCA:2} and dynamic classical metamaterials~\cite{FlqExpMM:1, FlqExpMM:2, FlqExpMM:3, FlqExpMM:4, FlqExpMM:5, FlqExpMM:6} our proposal should be within the reach of currently achievable experimental setups, where dislocation lattice defects~\cite{hamasi:dislocation, nayak:dislocation, jian:dislocation} as well as grain boundaries~\cite{grainboundaryExp:1} have already been demonstrated as tools to detect topological phases of matter in terms of robust modes bound to them.
+In quantum materials the grain boundary modes are fermionic in nature, whereas metamaterials habor their classical analogues.
 While defects are ubiquitous in quantum crystals, they can be engineered externally by suitably arranging optical waveguides~\cite{defectsMM:1} and mechanical resonators~\cite{defectsMM:2} in photonic and mechanical lattices, respectively.
-The LDOS of the grain boundary modes can be detected via scanning tunneling microscope in quantum crystals, two point pump probe or reflection spectroscopy in photonic lattices and mechanical susceptibility in acoustic lattices.
+Each dislocation defect, and subsequently an array of it (grain boundaries), can be created by removing a line of microwave resonators or photonic waveguides or electrical nodes up to the dislocation center, and the requisite $\pi$ hopping phase across the line of missing sites can be manipulated locally~\cite{defectsMM:2, defectsMM:3, defectsMM:4}.
+The hallmark LDOS of the topological grain boundary modes can be detected via scanning tunneling microscope in quantum crystals, two point pump probe or reflection spectroscopy in photonic lattices and mechanical susceptibility in acoustic lattices, and their gapless nature can be established from fast Fourier transformations, as shown in this work.
+As the number of (anti)dislocation cores in (anti)grain boundary defects is much smaller than the system size they are not expected to produce any appreciable additional heating effects.
+Given that Floquet topological phases have already been observed on a number of platforms despite potential heating effects~\cite{FlqExpQM, FlqExpCA:1, FlqExpCA:2, FlqExpMM:1, FlqExpMM:2, FlqExpMM:3, FlqExpMM:4, FlqExpMM:5, FlqExpMM:6}, the predicted extended defect modes should also be observed in these systems.